Account Information page

 8. On the header, type the name of the page, which will also be displayed as the node name in the site localization tree.
 For example, type Personal data.

 9. Configure the settings just like when are creating a grid page.
-This grid page will contain data that a portal member will be able to view and export to Excel from their Account Information page.
+This grid page will contain data that a portal member will be able to view and export to Excel from their Manage profile page.

 10. To personalize data so that each member sees and exports only data tailored to them, ensure you add filters on the Data source tab, the value of which is linked to a member field (a field from the portal member settings).
 Otherwise, all member will see and export the same data.